-2. The phosphorylation control protocol and respiratory states
+2. The coupling control protocol

-A simple phosphorylation control protocol (PCP) is applied for evaluation of the ROUTINE physiological control state of intact cell respiration (R), LEAK respiration (L), noncoupled respiratory capacity through electron transfer system, ETS (E), rotenone+antimycin A-sensitive respiration to correct mt-respiration by residual oxygen consumption (ROX).
+A simple coupling control protocol (CCP) is applied for evaluation of the ROUTINE physiological control state of intact cell respiration (R), LEAK respiration (L), noncoupled respiratory capacity through the electron transfer system, ETS (E), and rotenone+antimycin Asensitive respiration to correct mt-respiration residual oxygen consumption (ROX).
 When using cells suspended in culture medium, respiration is supported by respiratory substrate in the medium, whereas in a crystalloid medium without energy substrate (mitochondrial respiration medium, MiR06; Gnaiger et al 2000) cells respire on endogenous substrates.
 In the latter case, the effect of an intracellular ion composition on cell respiration must be evaluated (no difference between culture medium and mitochondrial medium is observed for R of endothelial cells; Stadlmann et al 2002), and the respiratory protocol can be extended to obtain a measure of enzyme activity of cytochrome c oxidase (Renner et al 2003).
-Application of cell culture medium respiratory measurements is advantageous aiming at near-physiological conditions of intact cells.
+Application of cell culture medium for respiratory measurements is advantageous when aiming at near-physiological conditions of intact cells.

-The basic PC-protocol takes about 90 min, including (1) a 10-min period of ROUTINE respiration, reflecting the aerobic metabolic activity under cellular routine conditions (state R), (2) the oligomycininhibited LEAK respiration, which is caused mainly by compensation for the proton leak after inhibition of ATP synthase (state L); (3) uncoupler titration with the yields TIP2k, which the maximum stimulated respiration as a measure of ETS capacity of noncoupled mitochondria in non-permeabilized cells (state E), and quantitatively describes the dependence of respiration on uncoupler concentration; (4) rotenone- and (5) antimycin A-inhibited respiration after sequential inhibition of Complex I and III, as an estimate of residual oxidative side reactions (ROX).
+The basic PC-protocol takes about 90 including (1) a 10-min period of ROUTINE respiration, reflecting the aerobic metabolic activity under cellular routine conditions (state R), (2) the oligomycininhibited LEAK respiration, which is caused mainly by compensation for the proton leak after inhibition of ATP synthase (state L); (3) uncoupler titration with the which yields TIP2k, the maximum stimulated respiration as a measure of ETS capacity of noncoupled mitochondria in non-permeabilized cells (state E), and quantitatively describes the dependence of respiration on uncoupler concentration; (4) rotenone- and (5) antimycin A-inhibited respiration after sequential inhibition of Complex I and III, as an estimate of residual oxidative side reactions (ROX).